MakotoE/ces257-notes/README.md

     - Homophobia: Negative set of attitudes toward same-sex relationships
     - Heterosexism: Discrimination in favor of opposite-sex relationships
     - Homophobia and heterosexism originate from the individual
-    - From a queer perspective, heteronormativity locates problems in cultural assumptions
+    - From a queer perspective, heteronormativity is reinforced by institutions and policies